 When an investigation results in a recommendation that there is reasonable cause to believe that discrimination has occurred, the case is assigned to an HCRC enforcement attorney for legal action.
-In FY 2014, 12 recommendations for cause were brought forward for legal action.
-Of these cases, 5 (41.7%) were housing cases, 4 (33.3%) were employment cases, and 3 (25.0%) were public accommodation cases.
+In FY 2015, 15 recommendations for cause were brought forward for legal action.
+Of these cases, 7 (46.7%) were housing cases, 7 (46.7%) were employment cases, and 1 (6.7%) was a public accommodation case.

-Of the 12 investigations with a cause recommendation, 5 were based on disability (41.7%); 2 were based on sex (16.7%); and 1 each were based on ancestry/national origin, arrest and court record, domestic or sexual violence victim status, race, and sexual orientation (8.3%).
+Of the 15 investigations with a cause recommendation, 4 each were based on disability and retaliation (26.7%); 3 were based on sex (20%); 2 were based on marital status (13.3%); and 1 each were based on arrest and court record and race (6.7%).